BigRedS/Mail-Postfixadmin/README.pod

 =head3 _dbInsert()

-Hopefully, a generic sub to pawn all db inserts off onto:
+A generic sub to pawn all db inserts off onto:

 	_dbInsert(
 		data => (